bminortx/Buckshot/README.md

 ---------
 DEMOS
 ---------
-Each demo has the same GUI interface (displayed at startup), but they showcase different things:
+Each demo has the same GUI (displayed at startup), but they showcase different things:

 - BulletDemo: Shows off how easy it is to add shapes and constraints to the